 In Beirut, the Armenian community, which originally settled there to escape Turkish persecution early in the century, now finds itself caught between the front lines of the Moslem and Christian sectors in the city.

-In Beirut, the Armenian community, which originally settled there to escape Turkish persecution early in the century, now finds itself caught between the front lines of the Moslem and Christian sectors in the city.
+Background: In Beirut, the Armenian community, which originally settled there to escape Turkish persecution early in the century, now finds itself caught between the front lines of the Moslem and Christian sectors in the city.
 In the recent fighting, the Armenians were caught in the crossfire, and despite their declared neutrality in the conflict, more than 100 of their number died when rockets and shells fell in their quarter.

 SYNOPSIS: In spite of their long association with the city, the Armenians have maintained their own cultural and national identity in Lebanon.
 Their language is preserved in shop sings, books and newspapers.
 They even have their own militia -- the Tashnag defence force, to defend the square mile of narrow streets that make up their part of the city.